 “Hope is the worst of evils, for it prolongs the torment of man.”

-I have noticed that many young actors are now making memorable debuts and the seventh-grader Marko Kovacevic is no exception.
+I have noticed that many young actors are now making memorable debuts and seventh-grader Marko Kovacevic is no exception.
 His character could be a real challenge for many much more experienced actors.
-Marco’s role is a symbioses of two distinct words – the world of a young poet – his private world and the live in Macedonia, its social and economic climate seen through the eyes of an sensitive and innocent boy.
+Marco’s role is a symbiosis of two distinct words – the world of a young poet – his private world and the life in Macedonia, its social and economic climate seen through the eyes of a sensitive and innocent boy.
 Sadly this innocence is about to be lost as the story unfolds.

-The life of Marco is not an easy one – he gets bullied at school, his father is an alcoholic – his sister a rebel – the mother seems to have accepted a submissive way to existence taking care of her family/husband.
-In one of the scenes Marco ask his Mom is she could guess who wrote the best homework/story at his school – typical question for every kid who did a good job and wants to be appreciated by someone, the closest one – the parent- she does not make a single comment or reaction to that question.
-Marco starts hating his home – the only place he can be alone with himself in an old train wagon in which he spends his time – thinking, dreaming, playing chess by himself.
+The life of Marco is not an easy one – he gets bullied at school, his father is an alcoholic – his sister is a rebel – his mother seems to have accepted a submissive way of existence, taking care of her family/husband.
+In one of the scenes, Marco asks his Mom if she could guess who wrote the best homework/story at his school – a typical question for every kid who did a good job and wants to be appreciated by someone, the closest one – the parent- she does not make a single comment or reaction to that question.
+Marco starts hating his home – the only place he can be alone with himself in an old train wagon in which he spends his time – thinking, dreaming, and playing chess by himself.

 The teacher of Marco recognizes his talent and tell him that if he does well on writing a poem about the country he could be sent to a competition in Paris ( the city of life).
-Marco is really influenced by the words of his teacher and he sees a way to escape from his harsh reality by winning the competition.
+The words of his teacher really influence Marco and he sees a way to escape from his harsh reality by winning the competition.
 Soon after Marco is about to find out that hopes and mirages are both dangerous and not always real as the world around him is far from ideal.

-It is scary – I was scared by the truth which lies in the realizations that Marco made for the world about him and the life in general.
-Number of times there were people who like Marco’s teacher have recognized in me one or another virtue and then I have seen that there is a a lot of hypocrisy in their words.
-On a side note – that’s how I find myself in the States few years ago.
+It is scary – I was scared by the truth that lies in Marco’s realizations for the world about him and life in general.
+A number of times there were people who like Marco’s teacher recognized in me one or another virtue and then I have seen that there is a lot of hypocrisy in their words.
+On a side note – that’s how I find myself in the States a few years ago.

-Betrayed by everyone – Marco decided to act….and then the ending comes.
+Betrayed by everyone – Marco decides to act….and then the ending comes.

-Mirage is indeed one of the most hash and powerful coming of age movie I have seen so far.
-I highly recommend him – however keep in mind that :
+Mirage is one of the most hash and influential coming-of-age movies I have seen so far.
+I highly recommend him – however, keep in mind that :

 “Mirage” is not, by any stretch, a pleasant film to endure.
-In fact, its harshness may agitate those who are not used to such a bleak depiction of life.
+Its harshness may agitate those who are not used to such a bleak depiction of life.